What Would a Harris Presidency Have Meant for AI Regulation?

 Up to this point, President Joe Biden has taken the lead on regulating AI at the federal level, creating a policy framework that aims to encourage responsible AI innovation while protecting consumers from discrimination, privacy infringements and other harms.

-If Harris wins the presidency this November, she is expected to continue this approach, recognizing the positive potential of the technology while also being willing to regulate it.
+If Harris had won the presidency this November, she was expected to continue this approach, recognizing the positive potential of the technology while also being willing to regulate it.

 What Is Harris’ Track Record on AI Policy?